kelseykm/vcard4/README.md

 * This class represents the "URI" data type

-* ```URIType``` should be called with a single argument of type string, that is formatted as URI as defined in Section 3 of RFC 3986
+* ```URIType``` should be called with a single argument of type string, that is formatted as URI as defined in Section 3 of RFC3986

 ```js
 new URIType('http://www.example.com/my/picture.jpg');